SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Select Gmail Account

- Once you select Your preffered Gmail Account and given Zapier access to your emails, you will need to click the test button to make sure your email is working with Zapier.
+ Once you select your preferred Gmail Account and given Zapier access to your emails, you will need to click the test button to make sure your email is working with Zapier.
 Now that you see Success!
 You can click the Continue button.

  Note: Later on make sure you choose the Google Drive account associated with the same Gmail Account you just chose.